 When you turn a swimming pool into a pond, you gain the ability to raise your own fish.
 Not only that, but think about other life that will present itself.
 Frogs, tadpoles, lizards, as well as new plants, mosses, and ferns, will even flourish there.

 You can float vegetables and herbs (aquaponics) in your pond.
 That’s a whole other post though for later.
 Right now, let’s talk about how to get started turning a swimming pool into a pond.

-The first thing you must do is to stop putting any chemicals into the pool.
+The first thing you must do is stop putting any chemicals into the pool.
 What will happen is that over time the chlorine and any other chemicals in the pool will disappear.
 In turn, you will be left with a pool of green water and algae.

-That green algae is a good sign that your pool can start being transformed into a pond.
+That green alga is a good sign that your pool can start being transformed into a pond.
 One thing to watch for when your pool is ready is, of course, life.
 Yep, watch closely, little tiny minnow-type fish should appear.
 You may even see some frogs.

-At this point it is ready to have even more life added to it.
+At this point, it is ready to have even more life added to it.

-If you have a salt water pool, you must test the water first, even if you have algae and life swimming.
+If you have a saltwater pool, you must test the water first, even if you have algae and life swimming.
 The salt level must be below 1500 parts per million for your pond to be safe for plants and fish.